-Were you to visit the Priory at this time of year, and were I to gently push your nose under bushes and hedges and into shady, damp corners, you would certainly notice Arum manulatum.
+Were you to visit The Priory at this time of year, and were I to gently push your nose under bushes and hedges and into shady, damp corners you would certainly notice Arum maculatum.

-You might not know it by its Latin name (I didn’t prior to this post) but if you call it anything it is probably Lords and Ladies.
-Or Cuckoo flower (though confusingly Cardamine pratensis shares this common name) as its flowering is said to coincide with the spring arrival of cuckoos in the UK.
+You might not know it by its Latin name but perhaps you call it Lords and Ladies.
+Or Cuckoo flower – though confusingly Cardamine pratensis shares this common name as its flowering is said to coincide with the spring arrival of cuckoos in the UK.
 This seems true enough in my experience.

-Perhaps you use neither of those names and call it Jack in the Pulpit or, if you prefer, Parson in the Pulpit.
+Perhaps you use neither of those names and call it Jack in the Pulpit or Parson in the Pulpit.
 Maybe Wake Robin, Babe-in-the-Cradle, Robin and Joan, Greasy Dragon or Silly Lovers.
 No?

 The shape of the green hood gives us Tender Ear, Narrow Ear and Goat’s Ear.
 And that of the spadix: Bloody Man’s Finger, Dead Man’s Fingers and Cobbler’s Thumb.

 You might have guessed that many of the names are ribald and even lewd, as the shape of the flower might be considered suggestive of male and female genitalia.
-I’ve always known it as Cuckoo-pint – though I have been mispronouncing it; pint rhymes with ‘mint.’
+Don’t really see it myself.
+I’ve always known it as Cuckoo-pint – but I have been mispronouncing it; pint rhymes with ‘mint.’
 Pint is derived from pintle which is an Old English word for penis.
 And cuccopintle means cuckoo penis which the plant is said to resemble.
 (I wasn’t able to verify this from my sighting of a cuckoo in flight).
 Willy Lily, Priest’s Pilly (Westmorland), Parson’s Billycock and Naked Boys are hardly euphemistic but if you really wish to cut to the chase, move to Wiltshire where it is known simply as Dog’s cock.
-No beating about the bush in Wiltshire.
+No beating about the bush in Wiltshire, no poetry.

 The most common name, Lords and Ladies, might be Victorian; used to gloss over some of the more er … colourful rustic epithets.
 Though it has been suggested* that with a little apostrophe-use, it is just as vulgar as some of these other names, viz Lord’s and Lady’s – bringing us right back to the earthy vernacular.

-(There may be as many as a hundred common names for A. manulatum and I found many more than I’ve listed here; but they were variations on some of the above, eg Dog’s bobbin, Man in the pulpit, Soldiers, Pokers, Naked ladies etc. And I figured fifty-five – now sixty – was more than enough).
+There may be as many as a hundred common names for A. maculatum and though I found many more than I’ve listed here, they were variations on some of the above, eg Dog’s bobbin, Man in the pulpit, Soldiers, Pokers, Naked ladies etc. I figured fifty-five – now sixty – different names were more than enough).

-* Richard Mabey’s quite brilliant ‘Flora Britannica’ (which was invaluable in writing this post).
+* Richard Mabey’s quite brilliant ‘Flora Britannica’ was invaluable in writing this post.
 If you don’t already own a copy rush out and buy one.
-Right this minute.
+Right this minute, Sweethearts.